About the ownership of Archer

 Archer has recently printed a book on the first 50-years of Archer.

-Archer Home is a 2019 Finalist for Best Aged Care Medium/Large Facility [South Island].
-Thank you to all the people that voted!
+Archer Home has won Aged Advisor's 2020 Award for Best Med/Large Aged Care Facility [South Island].
+Thank you to all the people who voted!